Skip to content

 • R dataframe (to be loaded in R with readRDS function)

-If many observations are selected BORIS will ask for a directory to save the various files.
-For the spreadsheet format (XLSX and ODS) the events can be exported on various worksheet in a single workbook.
+If many observations are selected, BORIS will ask you to choose a directory in which to save the files.
+For spreadsheet formats (XLSX and ODS), the events can be exported to multiple worksheets within a single workbook.
 All these formats are suitable for further analysis.

 Select the subjects, the behaviors and the time interval.